The Short Guide to Launching a Self-Hosted Blog in 8 Minutes or Less [Screencast]

 The opportunity you don’t want to miss

-We all have something to say, and blogs not only make that possible.
-They make it easier than ever before.
+We all have something to say.
+Blogs not only make that possible, they make it easy.
 All you have to do is act.
 It’s time to dive in and figure out what it takes to get your message heard, to see your cause spread.
-The cost of not doing so is just too great.

 - No more attention